AbiHalim/ip/AI.md

 ## Week 3:
 - have to remind chatgpt of most recent version of codebase, sometimes forget
 - really useful in avoiding typing out lots of code repetitively (ex. all the different tasks, methods)
+- trained it on the course's coding conventions